Who Is Rand Paul?

 Paul again made headlines in 2013 with his nearly 13-hour-long filibuster speech in the Senate.
 Taking the floor, he spoke against the confirmation of John Brennan as the new head of the CIA.
 Paul also took this opportunity to voice his objections to President Barack Obama's policy of using unmanned drone strikes against terrorists.
 Brennan has been involved in helping to shape this policy as a counterterrorism advisor to the president.
 While he knew he couldn't stop Brennan's appointment to the CIA post, Paul hoped that his filibustering efforts would lead to greater debate on limiting the president's power to order such strikes.
 "No president has the right to say he is judge, jury and executioner," Paul said, according to CBS News.

-In February 2014, Paul filed a lawsuit against President Obama and other government officials over the collection of phone metadata by the NSA.
-This class action suit claims that this action violates the Fourth Amendment.
+In February 2014, Paul filed a lawsuit against President Obama and other government officials over the collection of phone metadata by the NSA, on the grounds that it violated the Fourth Amendment.
 Paul also sought to change U.S. foreign policy in early 2015 when he introduced a bill that would cut aid to the Palestinian Authority.

 On April 7, 2015, the Kentucky senator announced on his website that he would be running for president in 2016.
 "I am running for president to return our country to the principles of liberty and limited government," Paul said.

 Once Hillary Clinton announced her candidacy for president, Paul launched his attack on his possible Democratic opponent.
 He declared on Facebook that Clinton would be "a disaster" as president.
-Paul also positioned himself as being on the side of liberty whereas Clinton stands for big government, according to his posts.
+Paul also positioned himself as being on the side of liberty, with Clinton standing for big government bureaucracy.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!